 The second photo is an example of a crooked photo that Foodgawker declined for awkward angle.

 Foodgawker accepted the third photo on the first submission.
 The lighting, composition and styling are good.
+Plus, Good Housekeeping featured this recipe two years in a row using my photo!

 Use Good Composition